Distressed Children & Infants International: Healthcare for the Underprivileged Program

 DCI's Health for the Underprivileged Program has operated in Dhaka, Bangladesh since 2008.
 Through a free clinic located within Kallayanpur slum, DCI provides free preventive and curative treatment, including maternal health care, to a community of approximately 9000 slum residents.
 The clinic operates six days per week and provides free treatment and medicine.
 Additionally, DCI employs social workers who visit homes to identify health needs and connect patients, especially women and children, with appropriate treatment.
 The workers educate women on how to better take care of their health care needs and provides information about hospital delivery of newborns.
 The clinic also runs awareness classes for adolescent girls with the goal of preventing child marriage and teaching female health and hygiene skills.

 Blindness Prevention Program

 DCI's Blindness Prevention Program was launched in 2007, with the objective of preventing and treating vision loss among underprivileged children and their families.
 Through this program, DCI conducts free eye screening camps and awareness campaigns for the visually disabled in all of its project locations in Bangladesh, as well as providing eyeglasses to correct refractive errors and arranging free cataract surgeries for children and adults.
 Similar efforts are also supported with partner organizations in India and Nepal.

 Orphan Support Program

-DCI's Orphan Support Program was established in 2010 to provide comprehensive support to orphaned children to give them the opportunity to enjoy a normal childhood and grow into well-rounded, independent and productive adult citizens.
-The program delivers support through DCI's own orphanage facility in Dhaka, Bangladesh, as well as supplemental support to local government-run orphanages.
+The orphan support program provides support to orphaned children either living in government or non-government orphanages or living with their extended family.
+The program has been operating since 2008.
+It gives support for basic necessities special day meals, education, training, adolescent counseling, health, and vision care, as well as supplemental support to local non-government and government-run orphanages.